privaci/privaci.github.io/_posts/2023-02-25-5th-ci_sympoisum.md

 * An extended abstract (1-2 pages) summarizing published or mature work.
 Please include a short "works cited" section situating your work within it and clarifying its contribution.
 If your topic is entirely novel or interdisciplinary, please indicate that as well.
 If your abstract is accepted, you will have the option of posting the longer paper on the symposium website.
 * A 1-page description of an interesting use case to be discussed at the symposium.
-* A 1-page description of real-world case study from industry or policy.
 * **NEW:** Industry track: A 1-page description of real-world case study from industry or policy.
 (Email the organizers for more info)

 The workshop will not publish formal (i.e. archival) proceedings.
 Instead, the workshop aims to foster discussion and feedback to improve work-in-progress for